liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/02-developing-themes/09-creating-reusable-pieces-of-code-for-your-themes.markdown

 well to collaboration and reduces the need for duplicated code in your theme.

 Themelets let developers easily share code snippets across their themes with other developers.
 A themelet can consist of CSS and JavaScript.
+Themelets **do not support** theme templates.

 Themelets are very flexible, and therefore they have a number of possible uses.
 You can make a themelet to modify the appearance of the admin tools, or a